SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 exhaustive	and	comprehensive	inventory	of	rare	species and	natural	communities.
 Field verification	for	the	absence	and	presence	of	sensitive	species	is	required	by	the	end	users.

-The	types	of	elements	(column	“ELMTYPE”)	are	specified	as	four	categories	of	plant,	animal, terrestrial	community,	and	aquatic	community,	as	shown	in	the	Table	A3.
+The	types	of	elements	are	specified	as	four	categories	of	plant,	animal, terrestrial	community,	and	aquatic	community,	as	shown	in	the	Table	A3.

 ### Table	A3: Definition of	Types of	Elements	(ELMTYPE)